oracle-livelabs/apex/online-book-store-app/8-build-a-ai-assistant-chat-widget/8-build-a-ai-assistant-chat-widget.md

 ## Summary

-In this lab....
+You now know how to create web credentials in Oracle APEX and configure Generative AI service in your APEX workspace.
+You also learnt to build a conversational Chatbot using Generative AI.

-You are now ready to move on to the next lab!
+You may now **proceed to the next lab**.

 ## Acknowledgements